 Instead, start being proactive about your food choices.

-If you want to eat a Snickers, plan for it by deliberately reducing your calorie intake in the meal before or after (or consider skipping a meal).
+If you want to eat a Snickers, plan for it by intentionally eating fewer calories earlier or later in the day.

 And if the scale isn’t budging – you’re still eating too much!

 Many of our coaching clients found weight loss previously unattainable until one of our trained professionals objectively reviewed their life and provided actionable feedback.

 Now, some of them have lost between 50-100+ pounds!